HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Records Management/Records Manager.md

 Welcome to the Records Manager Interview Preparation !
 This resource is designed to help you ace your Records Manager interviews with confidence.

+Library and Information Science (LIS) is a field that encompasses the management and organization of information resources in various formats, including physical and digital materials.
+One specialized area within LIS is Records Management, which involves the systematic control and maintenance of an organization's records throughout their lifecycle.
+Within this field, the role of a Records Manager is crucial.
+A Records Manager is responsible for overseeing the creation, organization, storage, retrieval, and disposal of records in compliance with legal, regulatory, and organizational requirements.
+They play a vital role in ensuring the efficient and effective management of records, preserving valuable information, and maintaining data security and privacy.

 ## 🚀 Overview

 Whether you're a seasoned Records Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Records Manager interviews to help you prepare and succeed.